Zheng Yingtao: Life

 Zheng Yingtao became a concubine of Shi Hu's, apparently when he was in his late teens, circa 312.
-Traditional historians implied that she was a prostitute before becoming Shi Hu's concubine.
+Traditional historians implied that she was a courtesan before becoming Shi Hu's concubine.
 Shi Hu favored her greatly, and she was purportedly involved in persuading him to kill his first two wives, Lady Guo and Lady Cui.
-She bore him at least two sons, his oldest son Shi Sui (石邃) and Shi Zun.
-In 333, after the death of Shi Hu's uncle Shi Le, the founding emperor of Later Zhao, Shi Hu quickly took power in a coup, holding Shi Le's heir Shi Hong as a puppet, and he forced Shi Hong to create him the Prince of Wei.
+They had at least two sons, his oldest son Shi Sui (石邃) and Shi Zun.
+In 333, after the death of Shi Hu's uncle Shi Le (Emperor Ming), the founding emperor of Later Zhao, Shi Hu quickly took power in a coup, holding Shi Le's heir Shi Hong as a puppet, and he forced Shi Hong to create him the Prince of Wei.
 Lady Zheng was created the Princess of Wei, and her son Shi Sui the Crown Prince of Wei.

 Empress consort

-After Shi Hu deposed Shi Hong in 334, he did not immediately give Princess Zheng a greater title, but after he claimed the "Heavenly Prince" (Tian Wang) title in 337, he created her empress and created Shi Sui crown prince.
+After Shi Hu deposed Shi Hong in 334, he did not immediately give Princess Zheng a greater title, but after he claimed the "Heavenly King" (Tian Wang) title in 337, he created her empress and created Shi Sui crown prince.
 Later that year, however, after discovering that Shi Sui, unable to stand his constant rebukes and whippings, had plotted to kill him, he killed Shi Sui and deposed Empress Zheng to the title of Duchess Dowager of Donghai.
 The empress title went to Du Zhu.